More immersive game streaming

 To address this problem, some live gaming platforms are considering augmented reality.
 For example, Twitch introduced Snapchat filters, also known as lenses.
 By applying them, gamers can overlay video with additional graphical elements, such as face masks or backgrounds, which can be customized for each stream.
 Viewers can then access these lenses via QR codes and use them on their own.

 Services like GeForce Now and Stadia heralded the next trend in the gaming industry — transition to a cloud-based gaming ecosystem.
 Developers will no longer be bound by the limited resources of the end-user device and would be able to use immersive experiences like face AR without compromising performance.

-These face AR features (masks, color filters, etc) are still relatively new, but developers can already introduce them in their game streaming platforms.
+These face AR features (masks, color filters, virtual makeup, etc) are still relatively new, but developers can already introduce them in their game streaming platforms.
 One of the options for this is the integration of ready-made SDKs, such as Banuba AR Video Conferencing and Agora that enable face AR filters and AI video effects for live gaming.

 Banuba SDK enhances game streaming with customizable AR face filters, avatars, and graphic overlays, while Agora facilitates user engagement with real-time audio and video communication tools that can be seamlessly added into the streaming process for more immersiveness and fun.